Tower Bersama Infrastructure

-Tower Bersama Group, widely known as TBG, is one of the largest telecommunication tower providers in Indonesia.
+Tower Bersama Group (TBG) is a telecommunication tower providers in Indonesia.

 History

 Since 2003 with the establishment of PT United Towerindo, TBG has been providing coverage solutions and continually expanding its infrastructure portfolio through build-to-suit developments and acquisition of existing tower portfolios and tower companies.

-The companies making up the Tower Bersama Group are PT Tower Bersama, PT United Towerindo, PT Telenet Internusa, PT Batavia Towerindo, PT Bali Telekom, PT Prima Media Selaras and PT Triaka Bersama.
-Each of these companies is seamlessly managed under the one management of Tower Bersama Group.
+The companies making up the Tower Bersama Group include PT Tower Bersama, PT United Towerindo, PT Telenet Internusa, PT Batavia Towerindo, PT Bali Telekom, PT Prima Media Selaras, and PT Triaka Bersama.
+These companies operate under the unified management of Tower Bersama Group.

 Mergers and acquisitions

 Below are the companies that making up the TBG :